RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/04_layout_managers.rst

 you can add space to the widget using ``ipadx`` and ``ipady``, which makes the widget itself larger.
 (The "i" stands for internal padding.)
 Or you can add space around the widget to force a cell to be larger using ``padx`` and ``pady``.
-This makes the area around the widget, but inside the table cell, larger.
+This makes the area inside the table cell larger.
 You can also have a widget span more than one cell in the grid using ``columnspan`` and ``rowspan`` parameters.
 Here is an example grid command that stretches a button widget to the full width of a grid cell and adds extra space vertically